yuechen-yang/Glomerular_Pathology_Pipeline/README.md

 # Glomerular_Pathology_Pipeline
 This is the repo for the final project
+Group member: Yuechen Yang, Lining Yu.